-Human ANP ELISA kit is a procedure intended for determining in vitro quantitative amounts of atrial natriuretic peptide (ANP, ANF, ANH) in human serum, cell lysates, plasma, other biological fluids and cell culture supernatant.
-This assay has a minimum sensitivity limit of 2.52 ug/ml.
+Human ANP ELISA kit is a procedure intended for determining in vitro quantitative amounts of atrial natriuretic peptide (ANP, atrial natriuretic factor, ANF, atrial natriuretic hormone, ANH) in human serum, cell lysates, plasma, other biological fluids and cell culture supernatant.
+This assay has a minimum sensitivity limit of 4.62 pg/ml.

 Atrial natriuretic peptide (ANP) can also be referred to as atrial natriuretic hormone (ANH), atrial natriuretic factor (ANF), atriopeptin, cardionatrine and cardiodilatin.
 It is a 28 amino acid polypeptide hormone which is secreted by heart muscle cells, a powerful vasodilator.
-ANP is responsible for reducing the blood pressure by regulating homeostatic control of the body water, fat, sodium and potassium levels.
+Human ANP is responsible for reducing the blood pressure by regulating homeostatic control of the body water, fat, sodium and potassium levels.
 It is often released by muscles cells in the atria of the heart in response to high blood volume.
 It can be secreted in response to raised sodium concentration, stretching of the atrial wall, endothelin, increased sympathetic stimulation of β-adrenoceptors and exercise.
-ANP is able to bind to a specific set of receptors which are called ANP receptors, this results in reducing blood volume, systemic blood pressure and a reduction in cardiac output.
-Generally, the function of ANP is to counter the increase in the volume and pressure of blood that is caused via the renin-angiotensin system.
-ANP and many of its related peptides are important biomarkers for many cardiovascular diseases such as coronary artery disease, stroke, heart failure and myocardial infarction.
-Also, recombinant human ANP has been approved in Japan to be used in order to treat patients experiencing heart failure.
-ANP ELISA kit is ideal for use in many different diagnostic applications.

-The minimum detection sensitivity level of atrial natriuretic peptide (ANP, ANH, ANF) using current human ANP ELISA kit was 2.52 ug/ml.
-The dynamic range for this assay is 5.0 – 1,000.0 ug/ml.
+The minimum detection sensitivity level of human atrial natriuretic peptide (ANH, atrial natriuretic hormone, ANP, ANF, atrial natriuretic factor) using current ANP ELISA kit was 4.62 pg/ml.
+The dynamic range for this assay is 12.35 – 1,000.0 pg/ml.

 - Human atrial natriuretic peptide treatment for acute heart failure: a systematic review of efficacy and mortality.
 Can J Cardiol.
 (2012) 28 (1): 102-9.
 Review.
 Kobayashi D., et al.